Slavic Fates

 “Even gods look away when we decide.”

-Suđenice are the three sisters of fate, bound to the quiet and irreversible work of shaping a human life.
+Suđenice are the three sisters of fate in Slavic folklore, bound to the quiet and irreversible work of shaping a human life.
 They do not decide who will be born, nor do they grant life itself.
-Their role begins when life has already taken its first breath and now can be lost.
+Their work begins once life has taken its first breath – and can now be lost.

 The Third Night